Seminoma Testicular Cancer in Singapore

 Discovering a testicular abnormality can be deeply concerning, and receiving a diagnosis of seminoma testicular cancer may feel overwhelming.
 As the most common type of testicular cancer, seminoma is highly treatable when detected early, with positive outcomes for most patients.
 Understanding your condition, available treatment options, and what to expect during your journey can help you make informed decisions about your health care in Singapore.

-Seminoma is a type of germ cell tumour that develops in the testicles, accounting for approximately 40-50% of all testicular cancers.
+Seminoma is a type of germ cell tumour that develops in the testicles, accounting for approximately 40–50% of all testicular cancers.
 These tumours arise from the germ cells responsible for producing sperm and typically grow slowly compared to other testicular cancers.
 Seminomas most commonly affect men between 25 and 45 years of age, though they can occur at any age.
 In Singapore, testicular cancer represents about 1% of all male cancers, with seminoma being the predominant subtype.
 The condition has one of the highest cure rates among all cancers when diagnosed and treated appropriately.
+Consulting a testicular specialist in Singapore can support early detection and guide appropriate management.

 Types of Seminoma